Organ theft: China

 The allegations of forced organ harvesting from Falun Gong practitioners and other political prisoners in China have raised concerns internationally.
 These allegations suggest that these individuals are being executed on demand to provide organs for transplant to recipients, and that this practice is driven by both the Chinese Communist Party's persecution of Falun Gong and financial incentives.

 A report by David Kilgour, David Matas, and Ethan Gutmann, published by the US government anti-communist think tank Victims of Communism Memorial Foundation, has been a primary source for these allegations.
 The report claims that political prisoners, particularly Falun Gong practitioners, are targeted for their organs.

 Research undertaken by the Washington Post has questioned the allegations.
 The Washington Post's investigation indicated that China does not import sufficient quantities of immunosuppressant drugs, which are crucial for transplant recipients, to carry out the alleged widespread organ harvesting.

 In August 2024, The Diplomat reported its interview with Cheng Pei Ming, the first known survivor of China’s forced organ harvesting.
 Cheng, a Falun Gong practitioner, recounted how he was subjected to repeated blood tests and a subsequent forced surgery while imprisoned in China and later discovered during medical exams in the U.S. that segments of his liver and a portion of his lung had been surgically removed.

 Israel

 The 2009 Aftonbladet Israel controversy erupted following a 17 August 2009 article in the Swedish tabloid Aftonbladet, which alleged that Israeli troops harvested organs from Palestinians.
 Written by Donald Boström, the article sparked international outrage and strained Sweden-Israel relations.
-It claimed that bodies of young men from the West Bank and Gaza were returned to their families with missing organs, a report Israeli and US officials condemned as unfounded and linked to antisemitic tropes.
-Despite calls for denouncement, the Swedish government upheld press freedom principles, refusing to condemn the article.
+It claimed that bodies of young men from the West Bank and Gaza were returned to their families with missing organs.

 In December 2009, further controversy was fueled by an interview release with Yehuda Hiss, former chief pathologist at Israel's forensic institute, admitting to unauthorized organ harvesting in the 1990s, which Israeli health officials confirmed but stated had ceased.